Premachu/hyde/_posts/2016-04-04-project-pages.md

 Hyde and lanon are two pretty jekyll themes, however to get them working with project pages as opposed to personal pages, some editing needs to be done.

+## Clean up

+First of all delete the file `cname` as this is for private domains and not required if we're using github.

+Second of all delete `relative_permalinks: false` from line 7 of `config.yml`, as this is no longer supported.

 ## Set baseurl

 First, go to `_config.yml` and edit the content for `url` and `baseurl` like so